-The audit committee shall also monitor the nature and scope of non-audit services carried out by the external auditor and the persons with whom he collaborates in a professional alliance.
-The audit committee shall draw up a formal policy document in which it distinguishes, in accordance with Article 133 of the Belgian Company Code and the Royal Decree of 4 April 2003, the types of non-audit services that are (a) excluded, (b) permissible only after examination by the audit committee, and (c) permissible without referral to the audit committee.
+The audit committee shall also monitor the nature and scope of non-audit services carried out by the external auditor.
+The audit committee shall draw up a formal policy document in which it distinguishes, in accordance with the EU Regulation, the types of non-audit services that are (a) excluded, (b) permissible only after examination by the audit committee, and (c) permissible without referral to the audit committee.
 The external auditor informs the audit committee annually of the non-audit services carried out.

-Pursuant to Article 133, §6 of the Belgian Company Code, the audit committee may grant exemptions from the one-to-one rule set out in Article 133, §5 of the Belgian Company Code, before the non-audit services concerned are performed.
+The audit committee may grant exemptions for certain non-audit services that are prohibited in principle ((b) above) provided certain conditions are met.
 Contrary to the purely advisory authority of the audit committee, it has exclusive decision-making power in this matter.